© 2023 All rights reserved | Hornsby, Watson, Hornsby & Heyward

-A legal problem dispute is another reason why your personal injury case timeframe may be extended.
+A legal problem dispute is another reason your personal injury case timeframe may be extended.
 A legal problem dispute is when there is a dispute over anything regarding the legal matter of the case.

 Many times, a personal injury lawsuit is filed because the insurance company refused to compensate the injured.
-While insurance companies are notoriously difficult to get compensation from (click here to read more), one reason they may refuse to provide money is that it cannot be proven that their client was in the wrong.
+While insurance companies are notoriously difficult to get compensation from (click here to read more), one reason they may refuse to provide money is if it cannot be proven their client was in the wrong.
 If there is any question in your case who was responsible for your injury, the insurance company does not have to compensate you.

 Legal problem disputes can happen when the injuries you received and the amount of money you’re owed for medical expenses is questioned.
 These disputes can lead to a deeper investigation into what happened.
 If they aren’t resolved, it could also make your case look weak.